 2. Gary Johnson had a substantial lack of serious media exposure

-The chief libertarian principle of as little government as possible often correlates to the real-world beliefs that all taxation is theft, that speed limits shouldn’t exist, and that private citizens should be in charge of maintaining roads and highways.
-Libertarianism incorporates an expansive array of views, some of which border on the ridiculous.
-It is a tall order to bring them into mainstream political dialogue, especially since we have collectively become conditioned to accept a binary national political environment.
+The chief libertarian principle of as little government as possible, for instance, can lead to unabashedly propagating the arguments that all taxation is theft, that speed limits shouldn’t exist, and that private citizens should be in charge of maintaining highways and airport runways.
+Libertarianism incorporates an expansive array of views, some of which many feel to border on the ridiculous.
+And so it is a tall order, frankly, to bring them into mainstream political dialogue when we have collectively become conditioned to accept politics as a binary struggle.

 4. “Libertarians are weird”

-In an election that was, on paper, the most friendly to a third party bid in twenty years, it needed to dedicate itself to making inroads with displaced voters left out in the cold by Hillary Clinton and Donald Trump.
-But instead of persuading them that there was a reasonable third way, the party seemed to retreat into its cocoon of nonconformity, doubling down on its misfit-embracing, suit-with-sneakers attitude.
+In an election cycle that was, on paper, the most friendly to a third party bid in a generation, Libertarians needed to dedicate themselves to making inroads with displaced voters left out in the cold by Hillary Clinton and Donald Trump.
+But instead of persuading them that there was a reasonable third way, they seemed to retreat into their cocoon of nonconformity, doubling down on their misfit-embracing, suit-with-sneakers attitude.

 5. The race tightened and people voted strategically

-Regardless of the fact that the race was reasonably close on Election Day, even if voters perceived a toss-up, then they had the impression that their ballots mattered more — especially in battleground states.
-They felt less inclined to support Johnson, who they knew could not win, and therefore less willing to “waste” their vote.
+Regardless of the fact that the race was reasonably close on Election Day, even if voters perceived a toss-up, they had the impression that their ballots mattered more — especially in battleground states.
+Less inclined to support Johnson, who they knew could not win, they were less willing to “waste” their vote.